-Lynch's key objective when it comes to our Carbon Reduction Plan is to educate, collaborate, promote data transparency, and increase on-site productivity for our clients and all other stakeholders involved.
-As set out in our Sustainability Strategy, this is in line with our plan to achieve Net Zero Carbon by 2040.
+Lynch's key objective when it comes to our Carbon Reduction Plan is to educate, collaborate, promote data transparency, and increase on-site productivity for our customers and all other stakeholders involved.
+As set out in our Sustainability Strategy, this is in line with our plan to achieve Net Zero Carbon by 2040 (Scopes 1 & 2) - Scope 3 by 2050, in line with government targets.
 Our main aim is to increase awareness in and out of our boardrooms and to act responsibly during the process.